unimojo/xchs-docs/src/ops/deploy.md

 # Deploy

-In our documentation, we've chosen to use $PAWS as our example token.
+In our documentation, we've chosen to use $XCHS as our example token.
 This is purely for demonstration purposes.
 However, the principles apply just the same to your chosen token.
-Just replace $PAWS with your token's name and you're good to go!
+Just replace $XCHS with your token's name and you're good to go!

 ```js
 {